 Read More

-'A masterly study of grief, memory and love recollected' - Professor John Sutherland, Chair of Judges, Man Booker Prize 2005 The Sea is John Banville's Man Booker prize-winning exploration of memory, childhood and loss.
+'A masterly study of grief, memory and love recollected' Professor John Sutherland, Chair of Judges, Man Booker Prize 2005 The Sea is John Banville's Man Booker prize-winning exploration of memory, childhood and loss.
 When art historian Max Morden returns to the seaside village where he once spent a childhood holiday, he is both escaping from a recent loss and confronting a distant trauma.
 The Grace family had appeared that long-ago summer as if from another world.
 Mr and Mrs Grace, with their worldly ease and candour, were unlike any adults he had met before.
 But it was his contemporaries, the Grace twins Myles and Chloe, who most fascinated Max.
 He grew to know them intricately, even intimately, and what ensued would haunt him for the rest of his years and shape everything that was to follow.
-Part of the Picador Collection, a series celebrating fifty years of Picador books and showcasing the best of modern literature.

 Read Less

-Add this copy of The Sea to cart. $0.99, good condition, Sold by More Than Words rated 4.0 out of 5 stars, ships from Waltham, MA, UNITED STATES, published 2006 by Vintage.
+Add this copy of The Sea to cart. $0.99, good condition, Sold by ZBK Books rated 4.0 out of 5 stars, ships from Woodland Park, NJ, UNITED STATES, published 2006 by Vintage International.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.